MIC: Model-agnostic Integrated Cross-channel Recommenders: Experiments

-To compare the performance of different models,we use \textbf{Recall@N}, \textbf{NDCG@N}(Normalized Discounted Cumulative Gain) and \textbf{HR@N}, where N is set to 20, 50 respectively as metrics for evaluation.
-In all these three metrics, a larger value implies better performance.
-Besides, we adopt a per-user average for each metric. \begin{itemize} \item {\verb|Recall|}: Number of corrected recommended items divided by the total number of all recommended items.
+We used four large benchmark datasets, Amazon Book, Taobao, Movielens, and Steam.
+The statistics are shown in \ref{tab:staData}.
+To compare the performance of different models, we use three metrics \textbf{Recall@N}, \textbf{NDCG@N}(Normalized Discounted Cumulative Gain), and \textbf{HR@N}, where N is set to 20, 50 respectively as metrics for evaluation.
+In all these three metrics, a higher value implies better performance.
+Besides, we adopt a per-user average for each metric.
+More details about dataset and evaluation metrics are described in Section~\ref{sec:datasetmetric}.
+We track Recall, NDCG, Hit Rate of the Development split during training.
+Then we keep models with the best Recall Rate on Development split during experiments for a fair comparison.

-where ${\hat{I}_{u,N}}$ denotes the set of top-N recommended items for user u and ${I_u}$ is the set of testing items for user u.

-\item {\verb|Normalized Discounted Cumulative Gain|}(NDCG): NDCG measures the percentage of correct recommended items, considering the positions of correct recommended items.

-where G denotes the ground-truth list. ${i_{r}}$ is the index of r in R. ${\delta_{N}(\cdot)}$ is an indicator function which returns 1 if item r is in top-N recommendation, otherwise 0.
-IDCG is the DCG of ideal ground-truth list which refers to the descending ranking of ground-truth list in terms of predicted scores. \item {\verb|Hit Rate|(HR)}: This measures the percentage of at least one item is correctly recommended to and interacted by corresponding user.